zistvan/caribou/docs/interaction-with-nodes.md

 ## Request format definitions

+### KVS Operations

 All requests sent to Multes start with the magic number 0xFFFF and have to be zero-padded to 8byte multiples.

-### Replicated

 From the client's perspective the only important operation is "replicated set" that will replicate the given key and value to all nodes.
 (Other operations and their code can be found in zk_control_CentralSM.vhdl.)